The project aimed to apply Design Thinking methods and tools to solve the problem related to domestic food waste management.

-CONCEPTUALIZING FEATURES IN WIREFRAMES
+CONCEPTUALIZING KEY FEATURES INTO WIREFRAMES

 After defining the service map value proposition, I started with the paper prototypes and low fi- wireframes based on user stories.
 I added features like smart reminders, bills, and weekly reports that the team finalized during conceptualization.

 Onboarding to give a brief idea of key features of the app.
 The smart grocery list will preload data from your previous shopping.
 The exact numbers will help users shop mindfully.
 Paying through amazon pay will generate an interactive digital bills in the application where users can place reminders once they unpack groceries at home.

 Use smart grocery list